Lab results indicate unhealthy amounts of lead in popular toys available nationwide

 - Address the flaws in its 2002 Age-Appropriate Guidelines for Toys that place too much emphasis on manufacturer statements and marketing and not enough on play value or whether a product is “commonly recognized” by consumers as a toy.

 - Investigate any misleading marketing by Target, Corp. and Bulls i Toy, L.L.C. and take appropriate action.
-Although the labels on the toy boxes say 14+, they’re clearly being marketed to children under 12 years.
+Although the labels on the toy boxes say 14+, they’re clearly being marketed to children under 12 years of age.

 Read our full report on lead in fidget spinners here.

-For over 30 years, the MASSPIRG Education Fund’s Trouble in Toyland report has offered safety guidelines for purchasing toys for small children.
+For over 30 years, the WISPIRG Foundation’s Trouble in Toyland report has offered safety guidelines for purchasing toys for small children.
 Over the years, our reports have led to over 150 recalls and other enforcement actions.
 We will release our 32nd annual Trouble in Toyland report on Tuesday, November 21.

 # # #

-MASSPIRG (Public Interest Research Group) Education Fund is an independent, non-partisan group that works for consumers and the public interest.
-Through research, public education and outreach, we serve as counterweights to the influence of powerful special interests that threaten our health, safety, or well-being.
+The WISPIRG (Wisconsin Public Interest Research Group) Foundation is an independent, non-partisan group that works for consumers and the public interest.
+Through research, public education and outreach, we serve as a counterweight to the influence of powerful special interests that threaten our health, safety, or well-being.